 - 1 ½ teaspoons yellow mustard

 - ¾ cup mayonnaise

 - salt, black pepper, and cayenne pepper to taste

-- Place chopped potatoes and the whole eggs in large pot of water.
-Add a dash of salt.
+- Place the chopped potatoes and the eggs in a large pot, then cover with water and add a pinch of salt.

-- Use a potato masher to mash about half of the potatoes, and to soften the remaining potatoes slightly.
+- Use a potato masher to mash half of the potatoes in the bowl.